 Antares’ ruddy complexion reveals that this star has a low surface temperature.
 However, Antares’ great size makes up for its low surface temperature to shine at 1st-magnitude brightness in Earth’s sky.
 That’s in spite of the fact that Antares lies nearly 600 light-years away.

 Now let’s turn our attention to golden Saturn.
-As you gaze at Saturn, think about the indomitable Cassini spacecraft, which had been orbiting the ringed planet from 2004 to 2017.
-A year ago, in mid-September 2017, the spacecraft dive bombed into the planet’s atmosphere like a meteor, thereby ending its mission.
+As you gaze at Saturn, think about the indomitable Cassini spacecraft, which orbited the ringed planet from 2004 to 2017.
+A year ago, in mid-September 2017, the spacecraft (which had run out of fuel) dive-bombed into the planet’s atmosphere, thereby ending its mission.

 Jupiter, Saturn, Uranus and Neptune are all gas giants (though Uranus and Neptune are sometimes referred to as ice giants).
 Overall, gas giant and ice giant planets have no solid surfaces.
 The smaller four inner planets with solid surfaces – Mercury, Venus, Earth and Mars – are called terrestrial or rocky planets.